 If you believe you have been the victim of sexual assault, domestic violence, dating violence or stalking, the first thing you should do is seek out a safe location.
-Whether that is a friend's residence or an on-campus resource such as the Women's Center or UPD, safety should be your first concern.
+Whether that is a friend's residence or an on-campus resource such as the Victim Advocacy Program, Counseling Center or UPD, safety should be your first concern.